-Quick Setup - WAN Connection Type Start >> WAN Connection Type >> Wireless >> Finish The Quick Setup is preparing to set up your connection type of WAN port.
+Quick Setup - WAN Connection Type The Quick Setup is preparing to set up your connection type of WAN port.
 The Router will try to detect the Internet connection type your ISP provides if you select the Auto-Detect option.
 Otherwise, you need to specify the connection type manually.
-Auto-Detect - Let the Router automatically detect the connection type your ISP provides.
-O PPPoE - Usually for ADSL Modem and you will need a PPPoE username and password from your ISP.
-O Dynamic IP - Usually for Cable Modem and the router will automatically obtain an IP address from the DHCP server.
-Static IP - This type of connection uses a permanent, fixed (static) IP address that your ISP assigned.
+O Auto-Detect - Let the Router automatically detect the connection type your ISP provides.
+Dynamic IP (Most Common Setup) - Use this option if you are immediately online once your computer directly plugs into your Cable/DSL modern without any setting changes or signing-in.
+Static IP - You will need the specific (fixed) IP address assigned to your connection by your ISP.
+PPPoE - Use this option if you used to run a specified program such as "Broadband Connection" on the computer with Username and Password provided by your ISP.
 Back Next